Remuera: Notable buildings and sites

 Other special buildings in Remuera are the Remuera Railway Station and Signal Box.
 These were built in 1907–1908 and the station is the best preserved in Auckland.
 Whilst the other stations were regularly modernised, Remuera's has been kept almost in its original state and is still used for suburban passenger trains.

+Arney Road

+Arney Road has always been a coveted location due to its location being both near the city and sea shore and providing views of the Hauraki Gulf.
+In 1906 it was described as:

+The road itself is 20 m wide with large trees lining the berm.
+The buildings on Arney Road are from the 19th, 20th, and 21st century with seven of these having registration with Heritage New Zealand.
+Notable buildings along Arney Road include: 9 Arney Road, a large Edwardian home; 11 Arney Road, a category 1 building designed in the Arts and Crafts style; 27 Arney Road, a category 2 building designed in the Arts and Crafts style; 43 Arney Road, St Ann's is a category 2 English country cottage; 51 Arney Road, a neo-Georgian home; 91 Arney Road, Vernon Brown House, a category 1 building and former home of Vernon Brown; 30 Arney Road, Stansfield House, category 2 Arts and Crafts home; 34 Arney Road, Court House, a category 2 neo-Georgian residence; 85 Arney Road, Cox House, category 2 Arts and Crafts house.

 Nature areas

 Remuera includes some interesting nature areas and parks.
 Unlike the rest of the isthmus of Auckland, which was largely void of large trees and covered with native grass, flax and manuka, Remuera retained patches of native bush and woodland.

 The Ōrākei Basin, a tidal lagoon popular for water sport activities, is the submerged crater of a volcano.
 There is a 3 km public walkway around the basin whereby the flora and fauna of the area can be observed at close hand.